 Managing Depression Among Residents

-This is the percent of patients who are exhibiting symptoms of depression.
+This is the percent of residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage